MrArna/lambdaREPL/README.md

-CS474 @ UIC: HOMEWORK3
+LAMNDA REPL
 ======================
-Developed by Marco Arnaboldi (marnab2@uic.edu)
+Developed by Marco Arnaboldi (marnab2@uic.edu) as CS474 @ UIC: HOMEWORK3

-#Description
+# Description
 --------------------
 In your fourth and the final homework assignment you will solidify the knowledge of lambda-calculus by designing and implementing an untyped lambda-calculus interpreter.
 Your goal is to gain experience with the fundamentals of the functional programming languages and to understand reduction and conversion rules of the lambda calculus.
 You will implement your lambda interpreter in Scala and you will build and RUN your project using the SBT with the runMain command from the command line.
 In your lambda interpreter, you will use the reserved keyword lambda for designating the Greek letter lambda.
 You will define the rules for creating valid names (e.g., what characters they can contain, can the names start with a digit) using a regular expression.
 You will use the latest community version of IntelliJ IDE for this assignment.

-#Development & Design choices
+# Development & Design choices
 -----------------
 The application was developed with IntelliJ, with the use of SBT in order to manage the libraries.
 It has been designed in order to be as extendable as possible.
 In detail, it's composed by 4 modules and different classes: